indalyadav56/goeasy/README.md

 # gogen

-A CLI tool that generates Domain-Driven Design (DDD) Go service modules with best practices.
+A CLI tool that generates Domain-Driven Design (DDD) Golang, chi router service modules with best practices.
+This tool helps reduce the initial setup time for a new Golang service, allowing developers to focus on writing business logic from the start.

 ## Installation